NaturailyShopify/Naturaily-netlify/_career/ui-ux-designer.md

         the chance to cooperate with our development teams in international projects
   - expectation:
+      contents: >-
-      contents: 'the possibility to work with clients from around the world '
+        the possibility to work with clients from around the world representing mobile & web development software
   - expectation:
       contents: >-
         to be a part of a team that strives for the best solutions for each